 Is HVAC a Hard Career?

-While HVAC often requires physical exertion, it can also be very rewarding.
-As a technician you’ll need to be able to:
+While HVAC often has you on your feet, it can still be a fulfilling career.
+As a technician you'll be expected to occasionally:

-- Work in unpleasant settings, like tight or dirty spaces.
+- Work in uncomfortable settings, like tight or dusty spaces.

-- Work in hot or cold areas since equipment is often outdoors.
+- Work in hot or cold areas since HVAC systems are usually outdoors.

-- Work evenings, weekends and overtime around peak demand.
+- Work evenings, weekends and overtime during peak demand.

 One of the biggest misconceptions about HVAC is that it’s a blue-collar career.
 In reality, you need an extensive skill set, specialized education and continuous recertification.